-Why does magnesium cause diarrhea?
+Why does some magnesium cause diarrhea?

 The issue really boils down to too much unabsorbed magnesium, which attracts water from surrounding tissues in the intestine or colon and overstimulates the bowel.
 "In higher doses, magnesium can interfere with the smooth muscles of the intestines, causing stimulation of the gut or some relaxation/disruption of the normal peristalsis," explains double board-certified surgeon and author Kent Sasse, M.D.
 "The result is diarrhea and sometimes cramping pain."

 The key to avoiding diarrhea is twofold.
 You need to ensure you're taking the right kind of magnesium for your needs and nailing the dosage so your body can absorb it completely.
 "In general, the higher the dose, the more likely a person is to experience diarrhea," says Sasse.

 If you're taking oral supplements of magnesium forms like citrate, malate, glycinate, and oxide, it's important to follow recommended daily doses.
 According to the National institutes of Health, the tolerated upper intake level for supplemental magnesium is:

 - 65 mg for children ages 1 to 3

 - 110 mg for children ages 4 to 8

 - 350 mg for those ages 9 and above

 Dosing aside, certain versions of magnesium supplements are also more likely to cause diarrhea than others.
 "Some forms of magnesium supplements, such as carbonate, chloride, gluconate, oxide, and citrate form salts that draw water into the gut, leading to diarrhea—an osmotic effect of the magnesium salt," explains Sasse.